"No believer in Christ... can avoid this supreme duty:

-Over 2,000 years ago, Jesus sent his disciples out as missionaries to the ends of the earth telling them that: “the harvest is plenty, but laborers are few.”
+Approximately 2,000 years ago, Jesus sent his disciples out as missionaries to the ends of the earth telling them that: “the harvest is plenty, but laborers are few.”
 Today, His words are as urgent as they have ever been.
 The world desperately needs missionary evangelism and service.
 Two thirds of the over 7 billion people in the world today have never heard the Gospel of Jesus preached; that is to say that most of the world has yet to be invited into a saving relationship with Jesus!

 At Family Missions Company, we are lay, Catholic, missionary families and singles engaged in proclaiming the Gospel and serving the poor in foreign lands.
 We firmly believe what Pope John Paul II wrote in his encyclical “Mission of the Redeemer.”